 The first "four-year" students in the program graduated

 at the end of the Fall 2002 semester.
 EVEN enrollment, inclusive of freshmen through seniors, was steady at about 40-50 students from 2001-2005.
 Since that time the EVEN program has experienced tremendous growth, with an expected enrollment in fall 2014 of 225 students.
 In fall 2008 we added a new specialization option in ENERGY.
-We have 100 alumni from our program who are working locally, in Colorado, across the USA, and around the world for consultants, industry, and the government.
+We have more than 200 alumni from our program who are working locally, in Colorado, across the USA, and around the world for consultants, industry, and the government.

 The Bachelor of

 Science in Environmental Engineering complements broad interest in environmental

 issues across the campus.
 In the College of Arts and Sciences, an interdepartmental

 Studies program offers Bachelor of Arts degrees in environmental